needlessbruiser/supportingcops-g/README.md

-# Cream Chargers Warehouse
+# Supporting Cops

-This app provides a webview of [Cream Chargers Warehouse](https://creamchargerswarehouse.co.uk/).
+This app provides a webview of [Supporting Cops](https://supportingcops.org/).

 ## Installation